holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 You may not exert control or cause a material impact on a Domain delegated to a Role or Circle that doesn't contain your Role, unless you get permission.
 Nor may you do so on a Domain owned by another sovereign entity without permission.

 When you need permission to impact a Domain, you may get it from whomever controls that Domain.
 You may also get permission by announcing your intent to take a specific action, and inviting anyone with a relevant Domain to object.
 You must then wait a reasonable time to allow responses.
 If no one objects in that time, you then have permission to impact any Domains owned by any Role in the Organization that your announcement reached.
-You may assume a written announcement reached anyone who typically reads messages in the channel you used.
+You may assume a written announcement has reached anyone who typically reads messages in the channel you used.
 Any permission so granted only applies while taking the specific action you announced.
 A Policy may change or constrain this process.

 #### 4.1.3 Get Authorization Before Spending Money

 While energizing your Role, you may not spend any money or other assets unless you first get authorized to do so.
 This authorization must come from a Role or Circle that already has control of those resources for spending purposes.
 It counts as spending if you dispose of significant property of the Circle, or significantly limit any of its rights.

 To get authorized to spend, you must announce your intent to spend in writing to the Role or Circle you're seeking authorization from.
 You must share this announcement where all Partners serving as Role Leads of that Role or within that Circle will typically see it.
 Your statement must include the reason for the spending, and the Role you'll spend from.
 You must then wait a reasonable time to allow consideration and responses.
 Any recipient of your announcement may escalate the spending for extra consideration, and you may not proceed with the spending if escalated.
 However, a Role Lead or Circle Lead of the Role or Circle you're seeking authorization from may reverse an escalation, as may the person who escalated it.
 Once a reasonable time has passed and no escalations stand, your Role gains control of those resources.
 You may spend them for your stated purpose, or further authorize others to.
-The Role or Circle you got authorization from in turn loses this control, however a Role Lead or Circle Lead of that Role or Circle may revoke the authorization at any time.
+The Role or Circle you got this authorization from also loses this control, however a Role Lead or Circle Lead of that Role or Circle may revoke the authorization at any time.

 A Policy may change this process in any way, or directly authorize a Role to control spending of the Circle's resources.